codeoverflow-org/nodecg-io-docs/docs/samples/twitch-api.md

 ### Configure the Twitch API sample bundle

-1. In NodeCG, create a new twitch-api service instance using the left upper menu.
+1. In NodeCG, create a new twitch-api service instance.

-2. Enter credentials for the twitch API.
+2. Enter your Twitch OAuth Key:

-    The created instance should be automatically selected, if not select it in the upper left menu.
-Enter your Twitch OAuth Key in monaco (the text-editor on the right) in this format:

     ```json
     {